 Bit 7 6 5 4 3 2 1 0

-Name IREFEN DACVRS1 DACVRS0
+Name OP1DO OP2DO IREFEN DACVRS1 DACVRS0

-R/W R/W R/W R/W
+R/W R R R/W R/W R/W

-POR 0 0 0
+POR 0 0 0 0 0

-IREFEN: Internal Reference Voltage Generator control
+Bit 4 IREFEN: Internal reference voltage generator control

-This bit controls the internal reference voltage generator to provide $V{\rm IREF}$ voltage for the 10-bit D/A converter or A/D converter.
-When the bit is set high, the internal reference voltage $V{\rm IREF}$ can be used as the reference voltage.
-When this bit is equal to 0, the internal reference voltage generator will enter the power down mode and the output will be in a floating state.
+This bit controls the internal reference voltage generator to provide a V{IREF} voltage for the 12-bit D/A converter or A/D converter.
+When the bit is set high, the internal reference voltage V{IREF} can be used as the reference voltage.
 If the internal reference voltage is not used by the other circuits, then the Internal Reference Voltage Generator should be properly configured to conserve power.

-Bit 1~0 DACVRS1~DACVRS0: 10-bit DAC Reference Voltage selection
+Bit 1~0 DACVRS1~DACVRS0: 12-bit D/A converter reference voltage selection